jhimson/Stocks-investment-tracker/README.md

-# TheHood - Stocks Investment Tracker
+# TheHood

 # Premise:
-TheHood is a robinhood inspired Full-Stack web application but way less functionalities that robinhood.
+TheHood is a robinhood inspired Full-Stack web application but way less functionalities than robinhood.
 It is basically a stocks investment tracker application that will allow a user to keep track all his/her buy and sell transaction of stocks.
 Users can also create a watchlists of their favorite stocks.

 ## User Story